Trimming off the dead blooms from your flowers can make them look even prettier.

 Plus, if you want, you can wear gloves to keep your hands clean.

-Floral snips work really well on thin-stemmed flowers, which are probably most of the flowers in your containers and many of the flowers in your garden.
+Floral snips work really well on flowers with thin stems, which are probably most of the flowers in your containers and many of the flowers in your garden.

 But learn from my mistakes!